KenneyTheGoat/RUL_Prediction/README-RUL.txt

 Balanced.py

 To run this program from the current working directory.

+1. Open this file with the code
+2. Specify the merged batteries .csv file
+3. Save the program
-1. Open the terminal
+4. Open the terminal
-2. type 'python Balanced.py' and press enter
+5. type 'python Balanced.py' and press enter

 This is meant to take in merged NASA dataset for different batteries, clean it and balance the number of data points for different batteries to be equal to the battery type that has the least number of points.
 Meant to be used for EDA, training and testing.